rhyolight/numenta-web/packages/numenta.com/pages/blog/2016/08/18/an-insiders-look-interview-with-yang-lan-and-jeff-hawkins.md

 as a surprise to hear that the interview was with Yang Lan, a prominent broadcast journalist and figure who has been referred to as [the Oprah of China][1].
-She hosts several TV talk shows, is the cofounder and chairperson of [Sun Media Group][2] and Sun Culture Foundation, and was listed by Forbes as one of the [top 100 most powerful women][3].
+She hosts several TV talk shows, is the cofounder and chairperson of Sun Media Group and Sun Culture Foundation, and was listed by Forbes as one of the [top 100 most powerful women][2].

 The interview with Jeff is to be featured as part of Yang Lan’s upcoming documentary series on Artificial Intelligence.
 Yang Lan and her team travelled